tehKruser/anagramsAPI/README.md

 ---

-The anagram API is my submission for the Ibotta candidate project.
+This anagram API is my submission for the Ibotta Candidate Project.
 Requirements can be found in the [Ibotta folder](/ibotta).

 ## Contents
 1. [Run locally](#run-locally)